 Cases, documents and teaching materials on contemporary practice in international humanitarian law.
 A selection of nearly three hundred case studies provides university professors, practitioners and students with the most up-to-date and comprehensive selection of documents on international humanitarian law (IHL) available.
 The publication presents the most fundamental and contemporary legal issues in armed conflict, and a series of course outlines for professors interested in setting up courses on IHL or in introducing its study.
+Order the publication

 The authors aim to show that international humanitarian law is actually being applied in contemporary practice and that it guides those seeking answers to the legal problems arising from armed conflicts.
 They also hope to encourage practice-related teaching of IHL in universities world-wide and to provide experts in the field with a reliable reference work on contemporary practice.

 How does law protect in war?
 Volume I: outline of International Humanitarian Law